Charles Clore Park

+History

-It was built from the remains of Manshiya, a historic Palestinian neighborhood that was expelled in 1948, and whose buildings were demolished in the 1960s as part of a project to establish there a new central business district (CBD).
+The park built on the ruins of Al-Manshiyya, a historic Palestinian neighborhood whose residents fled the neighborhood after it had become a battlefield in 1948 and were not allowed to return after the war, and whose buildings were demolished in the 1960s as part of a project to establish there a new central business district (CBD).
 The remains of the buildings, dumped into the seashore, could not be disposed of properly due to municipal budget constraints, and were embanked as reclaimed land.

 Events

 Each June, the annual Tel Aviv Pride Parade concludes at the park with a large party.

 In May 2019, Tel Aviv hosted the Eurovision Song Contest 2019 and built the "Euro Village" in the park.
 The Euro Village hosted over 20,000 delegates, media professionals and tourists for nine days.
 It consisted of seven areas with music shows from famous Israeli performers, DJs, sports centers, yoga, an Israeli food court, and official souvenir stalls.

-This year, on June 25, 2021, the park filled amid the Covid-19 pandemic with people from all over the country; this being the largest gathering in the country since the beginning of the pandemic.
+On June 25, 2021, the park filled amid the Covid-19 pandemic with people from all over the country; this being the largest gathering in the country since the beginning of the pandemic.